Newcastle Freshers' Event

-Start with an email thanking attendees for coming to your event and inviting them to join your mailing list.
+We suggest starting with an email thanking attendees for coming to your event and inviting them to join your mailing list.
 If you haven't done so already, provide them with your data protection statement and ask for their written consent for the Group to keep in contact with them.
-You could follow this with invitations to any events taking place in the Christmas vacation and continue to promote the Group's student engagement activties throughout the year.
-Why not invite them to next year's Freshers' Event - this time as current student volunteers?
+You could follow this with invitations to any events taking place during the Christmas vacation and continue to promote the Group's student engagement activities throughout the academic year.
+Why not invite them to next year's Freshers' Event as current student volunteers?

 Stay in touch with volunteers

-Please show your appreciation to volunteers by contacting them soon after the event to thank them for their involvement.
+Please show your appreciation to volunteers by contacting within a few days of the event to thank them for their involvement.

-- Current students: keep them informed about the Group’s events and student engagement activities, and invite them to help at next year’s Freshers’ Event.
+- Current students: keep them informed of the Group’s events and student engagement activities and invite them back to help at next year’s Freshers’ Event.
 You must provide each volunteer with the Group's data protection statement and obtain each volunteer's written consent in order to keep in contact with them

 - Recent graduates: invite them to join the Group and/or sign up to the mailing list.
 Please signpost them to other Groups if they are based in a different area

-- Schools Liaison Officer (UK only): enquire about opportunities for the Group to get involved with outreach activtities in the area and consider co-hosting your Freshers' Event with them next year
+- Schools Liaison Officer (UK only): ask about opportunities for the Group to get involved with outreach activities in the area and consider co-hosting your Freshers' Events together going forward

 - Student societies: team-up with your Group's equivalent student society for events and other initiatives.
 Working together is likely to ensure a smooth transition for members from the student society to the Alumni Group when they graduate.
-To find out if your Group has an equivalent student society, visit www.societies.cam.ac.uk or www.cusu.co.uk/directory, or email the appropriate team
+To find out if your Group has an equivalent student society, visit www.societies.cam.ac.uk, www.cusu.co.uk/directory, or email the Alumni Engagement team

 Next year's events

-The Alumni Engagement team and Cambridge in America will review the year’s Freshers’ Events and start planning for the coming year in December.
+The Alumni Engagement team will review the year’s Freshers’ Events and start planning for the coming year in December.
 Groups will be contacted from March onwards with an invitation to host an event.